anujdemo/dotnet-app/README.md

 - Store sensitive information, such as database connection strings and secrets, securely in Azure Key Vault.
 - Access secrets securely from AKS using Azure AD Managed Identity.

+# Azure Container Registry (ACR)
+- Integration with Azure Services
+- ACR supports Azure Active Directory (AAD) integration, enabling secure and granular access control using Azure AD identities.
+This aligns with Azure's best practices for authentication and authorization.
+- When our container registry (ACR) is in the same Azure region as our AKS cluster, it can improve the speed of pulling images.
+This is because the images are stored close to the AKS cluster, reducing network latency
+- ACR provides georeplication, enabling you to replicate your container images to multiple Azure regions.
+This can enhance availability and resilience by allowing AKS clusters in different regions to pull images from a nearby registry replica
+- ACR, offer built-in vulnerability scanning.
+This helps identify and address security vulnerabilities in your container images before deploying them to AKS.
+- ACR provides a private and secure registry for your container images

 # Architecture Diagram:
 ![aks](https://github.com/anujdemo/dotnet-app/assets/85152703/a5dd6142-9a1a-42d1-bcb8-beda2993d645)